trotzig/dot/README.md

-While it currently only supports `bash` and `zsh`, in theory there's nothing preventing it from supporting `csh` or others---there's just little motivation to do so as they are far less common/used.
+While it currently only supports `bash` and `zsh`, in theory there's nothing preventing it from supporting `csh` or others---there's just little motivation to do so as they are far less commonly used.

 ## Installation
 Clone the repository: